 WP Rocket resolves this by storing the necessary files on your server.

 Then toggle the Facebook Pixel Add-on to on.

-To Lazy load is to delay the loading of images on your site until the user scrolls down the page and actually needs to see them.
+To Lazy load is to delay the loading of images or other media files on your site until the user scrolls down the page and actually needs to see them.